 Q0110.
-Participation in Assessment and Goal Setting

-Identify al Il active participants in the assessment process
+Participation in Assessment and Goal Setting Identify all active participants in the assessment process

-1 Check all that apply
+↓ Check all that apply

 A. Resident

 B. Family

 C. Significant other

 D. Legal guardian

 E. Other legally authorized representative

 Z. None of the above

 Q0310.
-0. Resident's Overall Goal

-Complete mplete only if A0310E = 1
+Resident's Overall Goal Complete only if A0310E = 1

 Enter Code A. Resident's overall goal for discharge established during the assessment process 1.
 Discharge to the community 2.
 Remain in this facility 3.
 Discharge to another facility/institution 9.
 Unknown or uncertain

 Enter Code B. Indicate information source for Q0310A 1.
 Resident 2.
 Family 3.
 Significant other 4.
 Legal guardian 5.
 Other legally authorized representative 9.
 None of the above

 Q0400.
 Discharge Plan

-Enter Code A. Is active discharge planning already occurring for the resident to return to the community?
-0. No 1.
-Yes → Skip to Q0610, Referral
+Enter Code C. Is active discharge planning already occurring for the resident to return to the community?
+No Yes → Skip to Q0610, Referral